openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 When an instructor or course staff member adds a student to a cohort on the Instructor Dashboard, the server emits an ``edx.cohort.user_add_requested`` event.
-Course team members can add students to a cohort individually, or by uploading a CSV file of student cohort assignments.
+Course team members can add students to a cohort individually, or by uploading a .csv file of student cohort assignments.

 **Event Source**: Server